micahcochran/micahcochran.net/source/_posts/legal-text.md

 ## State's Design

-This is the State of Alabama's design to display the Alabama Constitution as of 2022 with amendments ([Source](http://alisondb.legislature.state.al.us/alison/CodeOfAlabama/Constitution/1901/Constitution1901_toc.htm)).
-The design is very basic.
+This is the [State of Alabama's design](http://alisondb.legislature.state.al.us/alison/CodeOfAlabama/Constitution/1901/Constitution1901_toc.htm) to display the Alabama Constitution as of 2022 with amendments.
+Their design is very basic.

 <figure>